10 Best Blogging Platforms In 2025 (Free & Paid)

 • Bloggers with up to 100,000 visitors can use Business Shared Hosting for $4.99/month.

-8. Weebly (Ideal for New Bloggers)
+8. Weebly (Ideal For New Bloggers)

 Weebly allows you to create a blog with its variety of tools quickly.
 There is no difference between using it for a standalone blog and as an integral part of a more substantial website.